 A techno-economic model represents your best current understanding of a technology.
 It combines lab data, engineering parameters, and costs to give a picture of your technology's economics at a commercial scale.
 Techno-economic models can be used to evaluate economic feasibility, guide R&D decisions, assess and mitigate risk, and manage development plans.

-I approach techno-economic modeling with a software developer’s mindset.
-My models are user-friendly, modular, and clearly documented.
-With the techniques, software, resources, and templates that I've developed over 10+ years of practice and study, I can quickly and effectively help companies answer their most important questions.
+Burk TechnoEconomics approaches techno-economic modeling with a software developer’s mindset.
+Our models are user-friendly, modular, and clearly documented.
+With the techniques, software, resources, and templates that we've developed over 10+ years of practice and study, we can quickly and effectively help companies answer their most important questions.

 Excel is my modeling platform of choice.
 It's standard toolkit in science, engineering, and business communities, and it's flexible enough to accommodate the unique situations encountered in modeling early-stage technologies.

 Visual Basic is a programming language integrated with Excel.
-I use it to build custom functions and automate routines, like solving complex equations, running Monte Carlo analysis, and building tornado diagrams.
+We use it to build custom functions and automate routines, like solving complex equations, running Monte Carlo analysis, and building tornado diagrams.